-Audit and Risk Committee Report (continued) For the year ended 31 December 2024
+Audit and Risk Committee Report (continued)

 Key Activities of the Committee (continued)

 Valuation of Investments (continued)

 The Investment Manager and Administrator confirmed to the Committee that they were not aware of any material misstatements including matters relating to the Financial Statements' presentation, nor were they aware of any fraud or bribery relating to the Company's activities.
 Furthermore, the External Auditor reported to the Committee that no material misstatements were found in the course of their work.